TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/InlineCode.rst

 be defined.

-How to write inline code
+How to Write Inline Code
 ========================

-Preferred: Use single backticks ` ... `
+Preferred: Use Single Backticks ` ... `
 ---------------------------------------

 1. In general we are using `interpreted text roles`_ for small inline